Before you leave, get your free copy of our Data Center Migration Checklist

 An SOC 2 Type II audit is an expensive procedure, but it provides prospective customers with documented evidence of whether or not a service provider’s security processes have functioned effectively over time.

 No mention of SOC reports would be complete without a brief overview of SSAE 18.
-The Standard on Standards for Attestation Engagements provides the AICPA’s guidelines for the way organizations assess, evaluate, and report on their compliance controls, with careful attention paid to how they evaluate risks associated with third-party vendors.
+The Statement on Standards for Attestation Engagements provides the AICPA’s guidelines for the way organizations assess, evaluate, and report on their compliance controls, with careful attention paid to how they evaluate risks associated with third-party vendors.

 The provisions of SSAE 18 have a major impact on the way organizations prepare and create their SOC reports.
 Prior to the adoption of the first version of SSAE, SAS 70 certifications were used to report on internal risk management controls.
 SOC reports were introduced in 2011 and incorporated under SSAE 18 guidelines soon afterward.
 Although all SOC reports utilize SSAE 18 reporting standards, SOC 1 reports are sometimes referred to as SSAE 18 reports.